-Claim Request by an insured or reinsured for indemnification by an insurance company or a reinsurance the term of the contract.
+Request by an insured or reinsured for indemnification by an insurance company or a reinsurance company for Claim the contract.

-Claims made contracts

-Contracts that cover claims for losses occurring during a specified period that are reported during either statutory accounting principles or GAAP.
+Claims made contracts Contracts that cover claims for losses occurring during a specified period that are reported during the term of statutory accounting principles or GAAP.

-Claims and claim expense ratio, net The ratio of net claims and claim expenses to net premiums earned determined in accordance with
+Claims and claim expense ratio, net The ratio of net claims and claim expenses to net premiums earned determined in accordance with either